Krishna17-bit/AgentOps-Guard/README.md

 ---

-## Demo-safe connector execution
+## connector execution

-Real workspace actions are disabled by default.
+ workspace actions are disabled by default.

 ```env
 ENABLE_REAL_CONNECTORS=false
 ```

-The app simulates connector execution safely so the public repo can be tested without sending real emails, creating real tickets, or modifying real systems.
+The app simulates connector execution safely so can be tested without sending real emails, creating real tickets, or modifying real systems.

-For a client deployment, real connector logic can be added inside:
+For a  deployment, real connector logic can be added inside:

 ```text
 src/connectors.py